Mark-Shun/Alisa-bot/README.md

 Alisa bot uses the Discord.py API wrapper.
-Due to this to run Alisa bot you need two things: python3 and discord.py
+Due to this to run Alisa bot you need two things: python3 and discord.py Besides that for the chatting feature the bot also used the openAI library

 ```bash
   install python